the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 ---
 height: 400px
 name: research-communities
 alt: Cartoon-like sketch of people in different nodes connecting into a central node with a robot in the middle.
 The people represent researchers in different research domains.
 One group is building a rocket ship, another group is fixing a car, and another group is working on a hot air balloon.
 In the central node, researchers are performing different tasks to build a robot.
-Some of researchers are taking the findings from the central node to the other nodes.
+Some of the researchers are taking the findings from the central node to the other nodes.
 ---
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```